mike-weiner/display-event-locations-tec/README.md

 * Initial release.

 ## Upgrade Notice

+### 4.3.0
+Howdy!
+I've listed this update as a `minor` release, but there is a lot going on under the hood.
+The core functionality of this plugin has not changed.
+In fact, with this release of `v4.3.0` there are no new features or changes that you should see on your end.
+With that being said, I've been doing a ton of work behind the scenes to clean the source code, simplify logic, and make small improvements in performance.
+For those that are interested in the technical details, those can be found in the changelog.
+Long story short, I'm working to make sure that this plugin functions correctly, is efficient, and that it is reliable for you.
+If you run into any issues with your update, please open a support ticket and I will work with you to resolve any issues.
+Take care!

 ### 4.2.0
 This update contains another small bug fix.
 Several users reported that the location name and address would not display after upgrading to The Events Calendar v6.0+.
 This was caused by venues that were created without specifying a street address.
 Updating to version 4.2.0 of this plugin corrects that bug.
 Thank you to user [hakonknappen](https://wordpress.org/support/users/hakonknappen/) and [dcw4](https://wordpress.org/support/users/dcw4/) on the Wordpress.org support forum for [reporting the issue](https://wordpress.org/support/topic/the-venue-isnt-displayd-in-tooltip-after-upgrading-the-events-calendar/).